PierrePetrella/face_detection/README.md

 # face_detection
-Classifying weather or not an image has a face in it.
+Classifying whether or not an image has a face in it.